- Who are we?

 Suppliers and sub-contractors for the performance of any contract we enter into with them or you.

-We attach at Schedule 1 a list of all entities with whom your personal data may be shared.
+We attach at Schedule 1 a list of all entities that may process your personal data on our behalf.

 - How long do we keep hold of your information?